-The Olin Business School Doctor of Business Administration (DBA) degree program offers a collaborative atmosphere centered on industry-relevant applied research in either finance or marketing.
+The Olin Business School Doctor of Business Administration (DBA) degree program offers a collaborative atmosphere centered on industry-relevant applied research in finance, marketing or operations and manufacturing management.
 This advanced graduate program crosses traditional boundaries and provides students with the opportunity — under the guidance of Washington University faculty — for structured course work along with focused independent scholarly reading and research on important issues relating to business.

-The Olin DBA program is a 72-credit-hour doctoral degree designed for individuals with a serious interest in finance or marketing research who wish to pursue graduate study on either a part-time or full-time basis.
+The Olin DBA program is a 72-credit-unit doctoral degree designed for individuals with a serious interest in finance, marketing or operations research who wish to pursue graduate study on either a part-time or full-time basis.
 A DBA is an advanced graduate degree that differs from a traditional PhD and extends beyond the fundamental foundation of a master's degree to develop the necessary skills to conduct applied research.
 The DBA differs from a master's degree and a PhD in a number of ways, including the scope of study, the approach to research, and essentially the definitive outcome.

 The Olin DBA is a practitioner's doctoral degree designed to meet the needs of the researching professional rather than the professional researcher.
 While a PhD is intended for those who wish to pursue research careers in academia, the DBA involves extended graduate study beyond a master's degree for those who wish to pursue careers in corporations, consulting firms or government agencies that can benefit from advanced research skills for the analysis of business problems.
 The research capabilities developed in the DBA programs for finance and marketing are of a more applied nature, with more immediate real-world applicability than the typical research pursued in the PhD program.
 Unlike the PhD program, the DBA program is aimed at those who are working in industry and who may continue to work during their enrollment in the program.